joseeden/joeden/docs/012-Amazon-Web-Services/010-Projects/012-Deploy-Serverless-App-using-Jenkins/README.md

 ## Generate Access Keys

-To use the Jenkins server first create an IAM user in the AWS Console and generate access keys for that user.
+To use the Jenkins server, first create an IAM user in the AWS Console and generate access keys for that user.
 Attach the `AdministratorAccess` policy to this user temporarily to ensure they have the necessary permissions to run.
 Once you generate the key, you should have the following:

 - AWS Access Key
 - AWS Secret Key